Homer barrage keeps Rays in wild card spot, tops Angels 11-4

 ANAHEIM, Calif.
+(AP) — The Tampa Bay Rays shook off a rough stop in Texas and got right back into their playoff chase with a surprising burst of power.

-(AP) — Willy Adames, Austin Meadows and Jesús Aguilar homered in the third inning, and the Tampa Bay Rays kept pace in the AL wild card race with an 11-4 victory over the Los Angeles Angels on Friday night.
+Willy Adames, Austin Meadows and Jesús Aguilar homered in the third inning, and the Rays kept pace in the AL wild card race with an 11-4 victory over the Los Angeles Angels on Friday night.

-Guillermo Heredia also homered and Avisaíl García drove in three runs for the Rays, who snapped a two-game mini-skid with their 12th win in 15 games.
+Guillermo Heredia also homered and Avisaíl García drove in three runs for the Rays, who snapped a two-game mini-skid against the Rangers by trouncing the plummeting Angels for their 12th win in 15 games.
 Tampa Bay (88-61) remained right behind Oakland (88-60) in the second wild card slot and a game ahead of Cleveland (86-61).

+“We’re a resilient bunch,” Meadows said after hitting his team-leading 30th homer.
+“Losing two in Texas, those were close games, but I think we bounced back really well.
+We treat this (playoff race) the same as the beginning of the season.
+We just go out and play our game.”

+Although they’re 11th in the AL in homers this season, the Rays showed power against the Angels.
+Meadows’ two-run shot extended his hitting streak to 12 games, and it put the Rays ahead to stay during their big third inning against Andrew Heaney (4-5).

-Charlie Morton (15-6) yielded three runs over six innings of six-hit ball in yet another strong start by the 35-year-old right-hander.
+Charlie Morton (15-6) yielded three runs over six innings of six-hit ball in yet another strong start.

+“The offense, the fact that they were able to do what they did, was huge for me,” Morton said.
+“This group is real loose.
+I don’t see (the playoff race) affecting guys too much.
+I don’t think there’s a ton of pressure on guys to act a certain way.
+We’re just playing.”

-Kole Calhoun hit two homers for the Angels, who lost their fifth straight while playing without Mike Trout, Shohei Ohtani and Justin Upton.
+Kole Calhoun hit two homers for the Angels, who lost their fifth straight while playing without Mike Trout and Shohei Ohtani.
+They were also without Justin Upton, who was ruled out for the rest of the season after the game with patellar tendinitis.

 Los Angeles dropped to 67-81, guaranteeing four straight non-winning seasons for the first time since 1993-96.

-Although they’re 11th in the AL in homers this season, the Rays showed power against the Angels.
-Meadows’ team-leading 30th homer extended his hitting streak to 12 games, and it put the Rays ahead to stay during their big third inning against Andrew Heaney (4-5).
+At least the Angels briefly held their first lead since last Saturday when Albert Pujols doubled and scored on Luis Rengifo’s single in the second.

-The only veteran left in the Angels’ rotation couldn’t get out of the fourth inning, yielding 10 hits and six runs in just his second loss since July 6.
+Heaney, the only veteran left in the Angels’ rotation, couldn’t get out of the fourth inning, yielding 10 hits and six runs in just his second loss since July 6.

+“I thought when he went back through the order, the Rays made some adjustments and got hold of some pitches,” Angels manager Brad Ausmus said.

 Trout missed his fifth straight game with an irritated nerve in his right foot.
 The superstar was in the Angels’ early lineup, but was scratched about two hours before game time to give him another day of rest.